tobyqin/xmind2testlink/README.md

 # xmind2testlink

-With this project, you will be able to convert [xmind](https://www.xmind.net/) tests to [testlink](http://www.testlink.org/) tests xml files.
+With this tool, you will be able to convert [xmind](https://www.xmind.net/) tests to [testlink](http://www.testlink.org/) tests xml files.
+You should have python installed before running it.

 ## Design test cases via [xmind](https://www.xmind.net/)